-The Galaxy S10 is one of few flagships that still has a 3.5mm jack.
-Although the audio industry has turned its attention to wireless headphones in recent years, there are still plenty of great options available if you're interested in wired audio.
-The obvious choice is the Shure SE215, which continues to be an excellent choice several years after its debut because of its sound signature, comfort, portability, and ruggedness.
-You'll also find other options for every style and price point.
+Many phones are getting rid of the 3.5mm jack, including the new line of Galaxy S20 phones, but the Galaxy S10 is one of few flagships that still has it.
+As such, there are still plenty of great options available if you're interested in wired audio.
+The obvious choice is the Shure SE215 (opens in new tab), which continues to be an excellent pick several years after its debut because of its sound signature, comfort, portability, and ruggedness.

 The SE215 has been around for a while, and its vibrant sound combined with affordable pricing makes it a great option if you're in the market for earbuds.
 The earbuds do a great job isolating ambient noise around you, and the cable can be switched out, ensuring longevity.